 It is important to remember that one of the complications that can occur in a breast biopsy is lactational fistulisation.
-It is recommended that the mother explain the possible situation, how it will evolve and the measures to follow (continue breastfeeding, possibility of milk secretion from the incision site for a period of time that can be prolonged without necessarily having repercussions on breastfeeding).
+It is recommended to explain to the mother the possible situation, how it will evolve and the steps to follow: continue breastfeeding and the possibility of milk secretion from the incision site for a period of time that can be prolonged without necessarily having repercussions on breastfeeding.

 Women previously treated for breast cancer, who show no evidence of residual tumour, can breastfeed their infants if they wish to do so from both breasts or, if they prefer, only from the unaffected breast.